CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/terraform/README.md

 After downloading the Terraform files (*.tf) you must execute _terraform init_ in order to download the necessary resources for Terraform to function.
 More information regarding Terraform and how it can be leveraged to expedite infrastructure deployments can be found [here](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started).

 ## Passing Falcon API keys
 FIG communicates directly with the CrowdStrike Falcon API using the API Client ID and Secret you generate.
 This solution creates these secrets as Systems Manager Parameter Store parameters.
-Pre-deployment, these values can be specified in the file _ssm-variables.tf_ but this is **not** recommended as this file is not encrypted.
+Pre-deployment, these values can be specified in the file _ssm-variables.tf_ but this is **not** recommended without first encrypting the values.

 Instead, pass these values via the command line as follows.